-Any student who has no approved extenuating circumstance, or approved leave of absence, and who habitually fails to respond to communication from the College and is deemed to have actively disengaged with their studies will be formally issued with an Intention to Exclude (ITE).
+Any student who has no approved extenuating circumstance, or approved leave of absence, and who habitually fails to respond to communication from ICRGU and is deemed to have actively disengaged with their studies will be formally issued with an Intention to Exclude (ITE).

 Where a student has been issued with an ITE they will have a period of appeal, typically a minimum of 5 working days, to justify their reasons for continuation on their course.
-If a student fails to respond, or their appeal is unsuccessful, the College will formally issue a 'Notification of Termination/Exclusion'.
-Upon reaching this point of non-engagement the University Partner will be notified and the student will no longer be eligible to study at the College.
+If a student fails to respond, or their appeal is unsuccessful, ICRGU will formally issue a 'Notification of Termination/Exclusion'.
+Upon reaching this point of non-engagement the University Partner: Robert Gordon University (RGU) will be notified and the student will no longer be eligible to study at ICRGU.

-For those students under Student sponsorship the University Partner will notify the UKVI within a designated timeframe confirming sponsorship has been withdrawn.
+For those students under Student sponsorship, RGU will notify the UKVI within a designated timeframe confirming sponsorship has been withdrawn.
 For the student this will cancel the student visa and will give a short window to leave the UK or find an alternative sponsor.